yc22305/CubeSat/README.md

 ```
 `_port:=` is appointed to our virtual port corresponding to HC-05, and `_baud:=` is to set the baudrate.
 The default baudrate is 57600.

-If the arduino board successfully publishes and subsribes ROS messages in loops, you will see messages of setting up in the terminal running `rosserial_python`.
+If the arduino board successfully publishes and subsribes ROS messages in loops, you will see messages of setting up in the terminal running `serial_node.py`.
 Any faults leading to time delay (eg: bad quality of hardwares may cause another device to wait for messages, resulting in time delay) may disconnect the link since the PC terminal's waiting is timed out.

 ### Relay